 - Additional Contact Information

 - About Me

-In the last fifteen years, I authored and edited over ten books and published nearly fifty articles and chapters on these themes.
+Currently, I am a Professor of History at the historically black Howard University in the capital of the United States, Washington DC.
+At Howard University, I am the Associate Chair of the Department of History.
+Previously, I was also the Graduate Director and the Undergraduate Director.
+In the last fifteen years, I have authored and edited over eleven books and published nearly fifty articles and chapters on these themes.
 I have lectured in English, Portuguese, French, and Spanish in the United States, Canada, Brazil, Argentina, France, England, Portugal, Germany, the Netherlands, and South Africa.
-Currently, I am Professor of History at the historically black Howard University in the capital of the United States, Washington DC.

 - Recent Publications

 Museums and Atlantic Slavery.
 Routledge, 2021.
 144 p.

 Slavery in the Age of Memory: Engaging the Past.
 London, New York: Bloomsbury, 2020.
 272 p.